Working with an Obesity Specialist (Bariatric Healthcare Provider)

 Vitamin D levels

-Electrocardiogram to assess heart rhythm
+Electrocardiogram, to look at your heart rhythm

-Exercise testing to see how well your heart works during exercise
+Exercise testing, to see how well your heart works during exercise